duan602728596/antd-schema-form/README.md

 The component renders the table by default ([Table](https://ant.design/components/table/)).Click on the number of rows in the table to modify the location of the data. **Configuration properties:**

 * `items: object`: the contents of the array.

 * `$defaultValue: Array<any>`: The default value of the form control.

+* `minimum：number`：the minimum value of the form.

+ * `$minimumMessage：string`：Customize the verification failure message for the minimum.
+ * `maximum：number`：the maximum value of the form.
+ * `$maximumMessage：string`：Customize the verification failure message for maximum.

 * `$componentType: string`: Rendered as other components.

   | Value | Component Name |